Frank Anstey: Political career

-Scullin Government
+Scullin government

 Following Labor's win at the 1929 election, Anstey became Minister for Health and Minister for Repatriation in the government of Prime Minister James Scullin.
 But Scullin's government soon fell victim to the Great Depression.
 Anstey supported the Premier of New South Wales, Jack Lang, who advocated repudiating Australia's debts to British bondholders (see debt moratorium) and using the funds to create employment in order to increase production.
 This may be compared to Franklin D. Roosevelt's "New Deal."
 In March 1931 Anstey was dumped from the Ministry by the Labor Caucus for supporting the "Lang Plan".

 Despite this, Anstey did not follow Lang out of the Labor Party.
 Demoralised and cynical, he stayed on the backbench until his retirement at the 1934 election, when he and his wife moved to Sydney.
 After his wife's death he moved back to Melbourne, where he died of cancer.
 Ironically, he had devoted his last years to financial speculation and had become a wealthy man.

 Legacy

 Anstey "came to personify Labor's left populist tradition".
-He is principally remembered as the mentor of John Curtin, on whom he had a great influence in Curtin's early years.
+He is especially remembered as the mentor of John Curtin, on whom he had a great influence in Curtin's early years.
 Like Curtin, he was a heavy drinker.
 He wrote extensive unpublished memoirs, but burned them shortly before his death.
-It is often rumoured that he burned them in a drunken rage, but this is unsubstantiated.
-Frank Hardy wrote in his book The Hard Way that Frank Anstey received a visit from John Wren (immortalised as "John West" in Hardy's other book Power Without Glory), who asked Anstey to eradicate any reference to him in Anstey's memoirs, to prevent them from becoming an exposé of Wren's gambling empire.
+It is often rumoured that he did that in a drunken rage, but that is unsubstantiated.
+Frank Hardy wrote in his book, The Hard Way, that Frank Anstey received a visit from John Wren (immortalised as "John West" in Hardy's other book Power Without Glory), who asked Anstey to eradicate any reference to him in Anstey's memoirs, to prevent them from becoming an exposé of Wren's gambling empire.

 Anstey railway station in Melbourne was named in Anstey's honour.